KoneLinx/EMPD/README.md

 # EMPD
 Easy Music Player Daemon

 This may look messy.
-I'm heaven't finished yet. >>> but it works...
+I haven't finished yet. >>> but it works...

 # What you need